MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

     WSManStackVersion              3.0
     ```

-    Here's the output from Windows PowerShell, which is **the version of Azure CLI and PowerShell
+    Here's the output from a Windows PowerShell 5 terminal, which is **the version of Azure CLI and PowerShell
     installed on your machine**.
 In this output example, Azure CLI version 2.57.0 and Windows
     PowerShell 5.1.22621 are installed on the local machine.